garronej/tss-react/README.md

   <a href="https://docs.tss-react.dev">Documentation</a>
 </p>

+> 🚨 WARNING: Next.js + React 18 -> SSR will only work with Next.js `12.1.7-canary.4` or newer.

 `'tss-react'` is intended to be the replacement for [@material-ui v4 `makeStyles`](https://material-ui.com/styles/basics/#hook-api) and [`'react-jss'`](https://cssinjs.org/react-jss/?v=v10.9.0).

-> 🚨 WARNING: Next.js + React 18 -> SSR will only work with Next.js `12.1.7-canary.4` or newer.
+> If you like TSS consider giving the project a ⭐️

 -   ✅ Seamless integration with [mui](https://mui.com).
 -   ✅ [`withStyles`](https://v4.mui.com/styles/api/#withstyles-styles-options-higher-order-component) API support.